Have You Audited Your Apps Lately? Here’s Why You Should.

 Hackers spend a lot of time and effort planning their spear phishing attacks.
 They design their fake emails to look as authentic as possible to trick recipients into thinking they are from a legitimate source.

-This means using spoofed email addresses, business logos, design, and language that can pass as legit.
+This means using spoofed email addresses, business logos, design, and language that can pass as legitimate.
 Because they don’t share a lot of the similarities of traditional phishing emails, these messages are often missed by spam filters.

 3. Businesses May Be Lacking Security Tools